rancher/rancher.github.io/rancher/contributing/index.md

 [UI Repo](https://github.com/rancher/ui): This repo is where all the UI for Rancher is developed.

+[Community Catalog Repo](https://github.com/rancher/community-catalog): This repo has all community contributed templates for the [Rancher Catalog]({{site.baseurl}}/rancher/catalog).
+We welcome community contributions to the Rancher templates.

+[Rancher-Compose Repo](https://github.com/rancher/rancher-compose): This repo is what the [rancher-compose]({{site.baseurl}}/rancher/rancher-compose/) CLI is based on.
+It's synced with docker/libcompose.

 ### Bugs

 If you find any bugs or are having any trouble, please contact us by filing an [issue](https://github.com/rancher/rancher/issues/new).
-Though we have many repositories related to Rancher, we want the majority of the bugs in the Rancher repo so we won't miss them!
+Though we have many repositories related to Rancher, we want the majority of the bugs in the [Rancher repo](https://github.com/rancher/rancher) so we won't miss them!

-If you have any updates to our documentation, please make any PRs to our [docs repo](https://github.com/rancher/rancher.github.io).
+If you have any updates to our documentation, please make any PRs to our [docs repo](https://github.com/rancher/rancher.github.io) or click on the **Edit this page** to be taken directly to the page.
 <br>
 <br>